Combustion and Fire Systems

 Proposals submitted to solicitations, such as the CAREER program, must meet the respective deadlines of those solicitations.
 There is no deadline for workshop or supplement proposals, proposals for EArly-concept Grants for Exploratory Research (EAGER), or Rapid Response Grants (RAPID).
 As noted below, PIs are strongly encouraged to discuss their requests with the Program Director before submission of proposals of this nature.

-The Combustion and Fire Systems program is part of the Transport Phenomena cluster, which includes also 1) Fluid Dynamics; 2) Particulate and Multiphase Processes; and 3) Thermal Transport Processes.
+The Combustion and Fire Systems program is part of the Transport Phenomena cluster, which also includes: 1) Fluid Dynamics; 2) Particulate and Multiphase Processes; and 3) Thermal Transport Processes.

 Research areas of interest for this program include: